Nipuna Ranawaka

 Nipuna Ranawaka (born 1 November 1990) is a Sri Lankan businessman, politician and Member of Parliament.

 Ranawaka was born on 1 November 1990.
-He is a nephew of former President Gotabaya Rajapaksa and former Prime Minister Mahinda Rajapaksa.
+He is a nephew of former Presidents Gotabaya Rajapaksa and Mahinda Rajapaksa.
 He was educated at Royal College, Colombo and has degree in business management.
 He owns several businesses in the tourism sector.
 He is a member of Nilwala Neluma Foundation.

 Ranawaka contested the 2020 parliamentary election as a Sri Lanka People's Freedom Alliance electoral alliance candidate in the Matara District and was elected to the Parliament of Sri Lanka.